-- 5.1 Where a school reduces staffing or alters the status of positions, because of the operation of clause 2.13 of this agreement, the following procedures will apply: - (a) The employer shall inform employees of the number of full time teaching equivalent (FTTE) positions to be disestablished and the number of positions to which units are allocated to be altered in status. - (b) The employer shall attempt to meet any reduction required by the use of attrition.
+5.1 this agr Where a school reduces staffing or alters the status of positions, because of the operation of clause 2.13 of eement, the following procedures will apply: (a) The employer shall inform employees of the number of full time teaching equivalent (FTTE) positions to be disestablished and the number of positions to which units are allocated to be altered in status. (b) The employer shall attempt to meet any reduction required by the use of attrition.
 Attrition is the non-replacement of employees who die, retire, resign, transfer or are promoted.
 The employer will adopt a policy of reviewing vacancies when staff surpluses are expected to arise whereupon a partial or complete freeze will be placed on recruiting new permanent employees and/or promotions.

-- 5.2 Where the reduction in staffing or alterations in status of positions cannot be fully met by attrition, the following voluntary options, as defined in clause 2.13.3, will be made available to employees:

-- (a) Supernumerary employment;
+5.2 Where the reduction in staffing or alterations in status of positions cannot be fully met by attrition, the following voluntary options, as defined in clause 2.13.3, will be made available to employees: (a) Supernumerary employment; (b) Retraining; (c) Long service payment; provided that the employer shall not be bound to agree to any voluntary offer.

-- (b) Retraining;

-- (c) Long service payment;

-provided that the employer shall not be bound to agree to any voluntary offer.
 The employer's decision shall be final.
 In the case of employees who are job sharing, this clause will only apply where both employees volunteer for the options.

-- 5.1 Where a school is required to reduce staffing or alter the status of positions, because of the operation of clause 2.13 of this agreement, the following procedures will apply: - (a) The employer shall inform employees of the number of full time teaching equivalent (FTTE) positions to be disestablished and the number of positions to which units are allocated to be altered in status. - (b) The employer shall attempt to meet any reduction required by the use of attrition. - Attrition is the non-replacement of employees who die, retire, resign, transfer or are promoted.
-The employer will adopt a policy of reviewing vacancies when staff surpluses are expected to arise whereupon a partial or complete freeze will be placed on recruiting new permanent employees and/or promotions. - 5.2 Where the reduction in staffing or alterations in status of positions cannot be fully met by attrition, the following voluntary options, as defined in clause 2.13.3, will be made available to employees: - (a) Supernumerary employment; - (b) Retraining; - (c) Long service payment;

--provided that the employer shall not be bound to agree to any voluntary effer.
+5.1 Where a school is required to reduce staffing or alter the status of positions, because of the operation of clause 2.13 of this agreement, the following procedures will apply: (a) The employer shall inform employees of the number of full time teaching equivalent (FTTE) positions to be disestablished and the number of positions to which units are allocated to be altered in status. (b) The employer shall attempt to meet any reduction required by the use of attrition.
+Attrition is the non-replacement of employees who die, retire, resign, transfer or are promoted.
+The employer will adopt a policy of reviewing vacancies when staff surpluses are expected to arise whereupon a partial or complete freeze will be placed on recruiting new permanent employees and/or promotions.
+5.2 Where the reduction in staffing or alterations in status of positions cannot be fully met by attrition, the following voluntary options, as defined in clause 2.13.3, will be made available to employees: (a) Supernumerary employment; (b) Retraining; (c) Long service payment; provided that the employer shall not be bound to agree to any voluntary offer.
+The employer's decision shall provided that the employer shall not be bound to agree to any voluntary offer.
 The employer's decision shall be final.
-In the case of employees who are job sharing, this clause will only apply where both employees volunteer for the entions.
+In the case of employees who are job sharing, this clause will only apply where both employees volunteer for the options.